Pneumercator ES825 to BACnet/IP Fuel Monitoring Case Study

 Pneumercator ES825 to Chipkin QuickServer to BACnet architecture diagram.

 The upstream/server side was a set of fuel monitoring devices communicating over Modbus RTU, centered on the Pneumercator ES825-200F.
-The downstream/client side was a BACnet building automation environment that needed reliable access to tank status, leak containment information, and contact-closure states.
+The downstream/client side was a BACnet/IP building automation environment that needed reliable access to Pneumercator ES825 tank status, leak containment information, and contact-closure states.

-The complexity came from the device behavior, not the concept of protocol conversion itself.
-The Pneumercator contact-closure registers used bit-level status encoding, and the actual meaning of those bits depended on how the field device had been programmed.
+The complexity came from device behavior, not from the concept of protocol conversion itself.
+The Pneumercator ES825 contact-closure registers used bit-level status encoding, and the actual meaning of those bits depended on how the field device had been programmed.
 That meant the project needed more than a register list.
-It needed field validation to confirm that the served BACnet values matched the real installed behavior.
+It needed field validation to confirm that the served BACnet/IP values matched the real installed behavior.

-For fuel monitoring projects, that distinction matters.
-A point that is technically mapped but semantically wrong is not useful to the BAS team.
+For fuel-monitoring projects, that distinction matters.
+A Pneumercator ES825 point that is technically mapped but semantically wrong is not useful to the BAS team.
 The integration had to preserve meaning as well as connectivity.

-This was a strong fit for Chipkin because the project required protocol conversion plus device-specific interpretation.
-Chipkin QuickServer provided the BACnet handoff, and Chipkin support added value by helping the customer verify the Modbus registers directly and align the gateway behavior with the installed equipment.
+This project fit Chipkin because the customer needed protocol conversion plus device-specific interpretation.
+QuickServer provided the BACnet/IP handoff, and Chipkin support added value by helping the customer verify the live Modbus RTU registers directly and align the gateway behavior with the installed Pneumercator ES825 equipment.

 That kind of field-backed validation is especially important on specialized fuel monitoring devices where bit-level alarms, relay states, and status words do not always behave like generic Modbus examples.

-Chipkin configured Chipkin QuickServer to read the Pneumercator ES825-200F, the FTI system, and the leak containment system over Modbus RTU and serve the selected values into the BACnet environment.
+Chipkin configured Chipkin QuickServer to read the Pneumercator ES825-200F, the FTI system, and the leak containment system over Modbus RTU and serve the selected values into the BACnet/IP environment.

 Fuel Monitoring Results